by Andrea M. Darcy

 Some body psychotherapists use a tool called ‘somatic therapy‘ or ‘somatic processing’.
 It is a technique designed just to help clients who have gone through traumatic experiences.
 But note that used on its own, by someone who is not a registered therapist, it is considered an alternative treatment.

 Ready to stop being controlled by past trauma?
-Harley therapy connects you with trauma specialists in central London.
+Contact a Harley Therapy clinic where we can connect you with trauma specialists in central London.
 Not in London, or even the UK?
-Our online booking platform helps you find a therapist in the UK, or therapy worldwide via Skype.
+Our booking platform can help you find an affordable online UK therapist.